This post was originally published in June, 2019. Last updated: February, 2020.

 There are 3 ways to implement structured data in your website’s HTML:

 - You can use a Shopify SEO app like Smart SEO - Smart SEO automatically provides Google (and other search engines) with detailed structured data in JSON-LD format.
 For example, it generates structured data for every product on your collection pages.
 As a result, the app helps you get rich snippets and rank higher on the SERPs.
-Smart SEO sports a 4.9/5 rating, costs only $4.99/month and you can take it for a 7-day free spin!
+Smart SEO sports a 4.9/5 rating and has two pricing plans: Free and Pro which costs only $4.99/month.

 Note that there are a handful of apps on the Shopify App Store that can add structured data to your store.
 We recommend that you use only one at a time.
 Otherwise, you may end up with a mess of duplicate structured data which can hurt your rankings.